 |Msgr.
 Ronald Knox, author of Enthusiasm (1950).|

 • We were able to send out follow up letters to most of the people we met while attending the World Meeting of Families in Philadelphia, along with a number of others.
-Among them were academics from St. Gregory’s University, Ave Maria University, Notre Dame, Notre Dame-Perth (Australia), John Paul the Great Catholic University, and a number of other organizations, including Priests for Life and Our Sunday Visitor, Inc. Next week we hope to begin following up on the contacts we made while at Notre Dame.
+Among them were academics from St. Gregory’s University, Ave Maria University, Notre Dame, Notre Dame-Perth (Australia), John Paul the Great Catholic University, and a number of other organizations, including Priests for Life and Our Sunday Visitor, Inc. Next week we hope to begin following up on the contacts we made while at Notre Dame, especially the Center for Ethics and Culture, the assistant director of which expressed interest in the Justice University concept, possibly co-sponsoring some programs.

 |The Mean, Green Mother from Outer Space.|